mohiuddinopu/aws_api_ansible/README.md

 1. Go to: http://aws.amazon.com/
-2. Sign Up & create a new account (they'll give you the option for 1 year trial or similar)
+2. Sign Up & create a new account (they "MAY" give you the option for 1 year trial or similar)
 3. Go to your AWS account overview
 4. Account menu in the upper-right (has your name on it)
 5. sub-menu: Security Credentials

-After you have your account setup and retrieved security credentials, you can run this playbook
+After you have your account setup and retrieved security credentials, you can run the playbook

 1. Install Ansible